Skip to content

 Case Study

-CFT operates a global registry of over 800 tourism businesses committed to achieving zero greenhouse gas emissions by 2050.
-The programme delivers education through a graduate diploma, organises youth summits on climate-resilient tourism, and provides sustainability support to travel companies worldwide – from small island operators to major hospitality providers.
-With ambitious targets to motivate hundreds of climate-friendly travel communities and thousands of companies by 2030, CFT needs technology that can match the scale of its mission.
+SUNx operates a Climate Friendly Travel Registry of over 1000 tourism businesses committed to achieving zero greenhouse gas emissions by 2050.
+It delivers education through a graduate diploma and early learners programme, organises youth summits on climate-resilient tourism, and provides sustainability support focussing primarily on the world’s Least Developed Countries and Small Island Developing States.
+As the Climate Action support arm of SUNx, and with ambitious targets to support hundreds of climate-friendly travel communities and thousands of companies by 2030, Climate Friendly Travel Services needs technology that can match the scale of its mission.

 The challenge

-CFT had developed a rudimentary proof-of-concept tool to generate climate action plans for tourism businesses.
+Climate Friendly Travel Services had developed a basic proof-of-concept research tool to generate climate action plans for tourism businesses and destinations.
 However, the organisation lacked internal AI expertise to transform this early prototype into a scalable, production-ready solution.
-Without technical capabilities to refine the framework, CFT faced the prospect of manually creating detailed climate action plans – an approach that simply cannot work when hundreds of businesses are on its books.
+Without technical capabilities to refine the framework, Climate Friendly Travel Services faced the prospect of manually creating detailed climate action plans – an approach that isn’t scalable.

 Tourism is a significant contributor to global emissions, and small businesses often lack resources to develop comprehensive climate strategies.
-CFT’s vision was ambitious: input a company URL and supporting documents, generate a customised climate action plan within seconds, then enable businesses to refine it themselves.
+Climate Friendly Travel Services’ vision was ambitious: input a company URL and supporting documents, generate a customised climate action plan, then enable businesses to refine it themselves.
 This would unlock the potential for regional funders such as the EU to support climate planning at scale across hundreds of tourism operators, all at the same time.

 Delaying AI development would have meant losing ground to larger, more agile organisations already building similar tools.